CMS-Enterprise/easi-app/docs/adr/0036-rich-text-editor.md

 The editor's baseline appearance is set through its own theme which needs style overrides to match ours.

+Keep an eye out on Lexical for when there's more time and resources.

 ## Pros and Cons of the Alternatives

 ### TOAST UI Editor
 * `+` Quick setup; React wrapper readily available
 * `+` All feature requirements supported
 * `-` Bigger bundle
+* `-` Interfaces the Editor object via legacy ref
 * `-` Extending a behavior might need to be done as a plugin

 ### TinyMCE